zx1301/image-search/README.md

 # Image Search
-React Application that uses Pixabay API to search and view images their tags
+React Application that uses Pixabay API to search and view images and their tags

 # Getting Started with Create React App